How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 • Check your speed regularly and strive to maintain a consistent pace.

-• If you see that your speed is dropping, try to paddle harder and faster.
+• If your speed is dropping, try to paddle harder and faster.

 • Use the speedometer as a motivator to paddle faster and harder.